jbesomi/texthero/website/docs/getting-started.md

 ## Summarizing

-In just a couple of lines of code, we went from having no idea to the text to visualize it and found the most important words.
+We saw how in just a couple of lines of code we can represent and visualize any text dataset.
+We went from knowing nothing regarding the dataset to see that there are 5 (quite) distinct areas representig each topic.
+In short, we went _from zero to hero_.

-This is all the code we had to write to produce the scatterlot above.

 ```py
 import texthero as hero